Bridger Aerospace: Operations

 The company is headquartered in Belgrade, Montana and provides aerial firefighting services to government agencies, including the United States Forest Service, across the U.S. Its planes are used for fire suppression and it uses unmanned aerial vehicles to map and provide surveillance of fires.
 The drones provide fire crews with information including infrared imagery of active fires, and support communication with and tracking of firefighters on the ground.
+The company has supported firefighting efforts in 24 U.S. states and two Canadian provinces.

 Fleet

 As of 2021, the company's fleet includes over 20 aircraft, including: